Deploying Drones: A fresh look at lessons learnt in the Best Drones to Buy.

 Approach 3.
 Corporate positioning

-Typically Enterprises/Organisations position themselves strategically according to the following dimensions.
+Enterprises generally position themselves according to the following strategic dimensions.

 What is YOUR Drone Value Proposition?